-Here are 40 famous imaginary worlds in movies that have charmed movie lovers worldwide for decades.
-Given the chance, wouldn’t you want to live in some of these?
+Here are 40 famous imaginary worlds that have charmed movie lovers for decades.
+A true movie buff needs to be familiar with these 40 wondrous (and occasionally deadly) fictional worlds.
+Given the chance, wouldn’t you want to live in some of these universes?
 Or at least pay a visit?

 It’s impossible to include all major planets of the Star Wars universe in a listicle.
-Listed below are only the key worlds from the cinematic movies:
+Listed below are only the key worlds from the cinematic universe:

-- Alderaan: Earth-like, beautiful Alderaan has only been glimpsed at in the Star Wars movies, but it earned a permanent place in geek culture for being the planet destroyed by the first Death Star.
+- Alderaan: Earth-like, beautiful Alderaan has only been glimpsed at in the Star Wars movies, but it earned a permanent place in pop culture for being the planet destroyed by the first Death Star.
 Star Wars fans consider the massacre the representative act of the Empire’s evil.

 - Yavin IV: The lush fourth moon of Yavin Prime was the hiding place of an important Rebel base at the end of A New Hope.
-Dotted by huge ruins resembling Guatemalan pyramids, the forested world enjoyed much greater significance in the Expanded Universe (Legends) novels as a world inseparable from Jedi history.
+Dotted by huge ruins resembling Guatemalan pyramids, the forested fantasy world enjoyed much greater significance in the Expanded Universe (Legends) novels as a planet inseparable from Jedi history.

-- Hoth: The icy, inhospitable world at the start of The Empire Strikes Back
+- Hoth: The icy, inhospitable world at the start of The Empire Strikes Back.

 - Kamino: A stormy planet where the Republic’s Clone Army was first produced.